Bangor Daily News: 21st century

 The newspaper launched its Web presence in 1997 at bangornews.com, later moving to bangordailynews.com in the 2000s.
 From 1997 to 2001, BDN acted as an Internet service provider in addition to a newspaper, working with two local, small telecommunications companies to provide dial-up Internet access to a few thousand people in Maine.

 BDN adopted an aggressive "digital-first" publishing strategy, and became the most-read online news source in the state; in 2011, the Portland Press Herald outsold BDN in print copies by a few thousand papers on an average weekday, but BDNs website had more than 100,000 unique visitors than the Press Heralds website.

 In 2008, the paper's editorial page director, Todd Benoit, was appointed BDNs director of new media; he later became BDNs president and chief operating officer.
 In 2014, Richard J. Warren became publisher of the newspaper.
-The company that owns and operates the newspaper, Bangor Publishing Co., expanded through acquisitions of Bangor Metro magazine (2014), Madawaska's St. John Valley Times (2015), and Fort Kent's Fiddlehead Focus (2016).
+The company that owns and operates the newspaper, Bangor Publishing, expanded through acquisitions of Bangor Metro magazine (2014), Madawaska's St. John Valley Times (2015), and Fort Kent's Fiddlehead Focus (2016).
 The company also owns several weekly newspapers in Maine: the Presque Isle Star-Herald, Caribou Aroostook Republican and News, Dover-Foxcroft Piscataquis Observer, Houlton Pioneer Times, and Greater Bangor The Weekly.

 In 2011 and 2012, BDN established the partnerships The Maine Campus, the independent student newspaper at the University of Maine, and The Free Press, the student newspaper at the University of Southern Maine, through the BDN media partners program.
 The program involves a content-sharing agreement as well as training and Web hosting services provided by BDN to the student newspapers.

 In 2011, BDN hired an additional reporter to cover Greater Portland and reassigned another reporter to cover the southern mid-coast of Maine.
 Editor-in-chief Mike Dowd also named editorial-page editor Susan Young as "managing editor for investigative reporting and new initiatives" and appointed Tom Groening as editorial-page editor.